 - 1. Rental vehicles are only authorized for business purposes and not for the personal convenience of the traveler.
 If a conference or training is located at a full-service facility (a facility with a hotel and restaurants), the traveler should utilize available ground transportation to and from the airport and the facility, unless the cost of the ground transportation is more than the cost of the rental vehicle. - 2.
+If specified under the Travel Claim Procedures, Appellate Justices and Judges, and Court staff may utilize rental vehicles in the event ground transportation or a State Motor Pool vehicle is not available or would be more expensive.
+District Judges not assigned a monthly vehicle or others traveling within the provisions of this Travel Policy may utilize rental vehicles rather than State Motor Pool for Court business purposes. - 3.
 Only rental car companies approved by the Court and under contract with the State may be utilized.
 If a traveler uses any other rental car company, reimbursement will be limited to that which would have been charged by the contractual and approved agencies.
 Travelers are cautioned that if they utilize a rental car company not approved by the Court, they are not covered by the State comprehensive insurance policy.
-As insurance is included as part of the negotiated rate with the approved rental car companies, travelers will not be reimbursed for payment of additional insurance coverage offered by any rental car companies. - 3.
-The Travel Procedures must be followed when using rental vehicles or the Court will not reimburse the costs of the rental. - 4.
+As insurance is included as part of the negotiated rate with the approved rental car companies, travelers will not be reimbursed for payment of additional insurance coverage offered by any rental car companies. - 4.
+The Travel Claim Procedures must be followed when using rental vehicles or the Court will not reimburse the costs of the rental. - 5.
 The traveler should rent either a compact or midsized vehicle.
-Request for reimbursement for vehicle upgrades must include an explanation that justifies the higher cost for the larger vehicle in the email when submitting the travel claim. - 5.
+Request for reimbursement for vehicle upgrades must include an explanation that justifies the higher cost for the larger vehicle. - 6.
 Travelers must refuel the rental car before returning it to avoid additional costs charged by the rental companies for refueling.
-The cost of the fuel will be reimbursed according to the Travel Procedures.
-Except in an emergency justified under the Travel Procedures, additional costs for fueling the vehicle by the rental company will not be reimbursed.
+The cost of the fuel will be reimbursed according to the Travel Claim Procedures.
+Except in an emergency justified under the Travel Claim Procedures, additional costs for fueling the vehicle by the rental company will not be reimbursed.